8 Ways to Save Up for the Vacation You Deserve

 Every person’s dream vacation is different, but there are some ways to save during vacation planning that anyone can benefit from.
 From Rome to Florida to camping under the stars, these simple saving tips can help make your next dream vacation come true.

 The critical first step to any plan is to set a goal and find a way to track it.
 Once you’ve done the research and know about how much money you need to save, divide that by the number of months until your ideal vacation (recommend at least 12).
 Track your progress through a money saving app like Digit, SmartyPig, Qapital, Acorns, or others to keep you on task.
-Check out our own personal finance tool, My Finance, to get a handle on your money and achieve your savings goals.
+Check out our own personal finance tool, Budget Tools, to get a handle on your money and achieve your savings goals.

 Leaving your vacation money with your regular money is a recipe for disaster.
 A separate account helps you keep track and keep control.
 The money’s accessible if there’s something you absolutely need, but this makes it easier to resist the urge to use it for something you don’t.